namhyung/uftrace/doc/uftrace-live.md

       19.537 us [ 1234] | } /* main */

 The 'finish' trigger is to end recording.
 The process still can run and this can be useful to trace unterminated processes like daemon.

+The 'filter' and 'notrace' triggers have same effect as -F/--filter and -N/--notrace options respectively.

 Triggers only work for user-level functions for now.